borgmatic-collective/borgmatic/docs/how-to/provide-your-passwords.md

 Borg encryption passphrase in its `Password` field.

 <span class="minilink minilink-addedin">New in version 1.9.9</span> Instead of
-letting Borg run the passcommand—potentially mulitple times since borgmatic runs Borg multiple times—borgmatic now runs the passcommand itself and passes it securely to Borg via an anonymous pipe.
+letting Borg run the passcommand—potentially multiple times since borgmatic runs Borg multiple times—borgmatic now runs the passcommand itself and passes the resulting passprhase securely to Borg via an anonymous pipe.
 This means you should only ever get prompted for your password manager's passphrase at most once per borgmatic run.

 ### Using systemd service credentials